Webflow vs Hubspot cms: 2026 comparison

 - Global CDN, SSL, application firewall, DDoS protection

-- Strengthened SLA for Enterprise offerings, 24/7 monitoring
+- Enhanced SLA for Enterprise plans, 24/7 monitoring

-- Again, no direct server access: everything goes through HubSpot
+- Again, no direct server access: everything runs through HubSpot

-Differences in integrations & ecosystems (plugins, API, marketplace, CRM)
+Differences in integrations & ecosystem (plugins, API, marketplace, CRM)

 Webflow: